learn-co-students/react-presentation-components-lab-re-coded_sanaa_web001/README.md

   }

   handleClick = () => {
-    // Probably do some work to update state
+    // Probably do some work to update the state
   }

   render() {